 If you file for spousal or survivor benefits at your full retirement age, you will receive the maximum amount possible.
 Spousal and survivor benefits don’t increase if you claim any later than that.
 By contrast, Social Security monthly worker benefits hit their max if you wait until age 70.
 Benefit amounts increase by eight percentage points each year you delay beyond your full retirement age.

 Phase No. 4 is from age 70½ to 80.
 Required minimum distributions (RMDs) must be taken from your IRA.
 They also need to be taken from your 401(k), unless you’re still working for that employer and own no more than 5% of the company.

 Currently, your first required minimum distribution must be taken by April 1 of the year after you turn 70½.
-(Congress will probably raise this to age 72 and possibly even 75.)
+(In late 2019, Congress raised this to age 72 for 2020 and subsequent years.)
 Subsequent annual RMDs must be taken by Dec.
 31. If you don’t take your RMD, you’ll pay a penalty equal to 50% of the RMD amount.
 If you do a Roth conversion after this age, you can’t roll over the RMD amount—that money can’t remain in any sort of IRA account—but you can convert a sum over and above the RMD amount.
 There are no required distributions for a Roth IRA, though you do need to pull money from a Roth 401(k).
 That’s a key reason to roll Roth 401(k) money into a Roth IRA.